Multiple sclerosis (MS) diet tips

-A paper published by the National MS Society in the United States reviewed a number of diets and their impact on MS. It concluded that there is not enough evidence to recommend one diet over another.
-It also pointed out that most of the diets agree on the same food items that should be cut out of the diet.
+In 2015, the National MS Society reviewed a number of diets and their impact on the disease.
+The authors conclude that there is not enough evidence to recommend one diet over another and acknowledge that most of the diets restrict or leave out the same types of food.

 Symptoms of MS

-- Changes in thinking, such as attention problems, memory loss, forgetting certain words, and problems with abstraction.
+Changes in thinking: These can involve attention-related difficulties, memory loss, forgetting certain words, and problems with abstraction.

-- Vision problems, such as blurred or double vision, red-green color distortion, and partial or whole blindness in one eye.
+Vision problems: A person may experience blurred or double vision, red-green color distortion, or partial or complete vision loss in one eye.

-- Muscle problems, such as weakness, numbness, and difficulty with coordination and balance.
+Muscle problems: These can include weakness, numbness, and difficulty with coordination and balance.
 In severe cases, MS can result in partial or complete paralysis.